 Any of these signs may be caused by other factors and changes in a child's life.
-If you would like to talk with someone further about concerns, please call our Helpline at 1.888.PREVENT (1.888.773.8368).
+If you would like to talk with someone further about concerns, contact our Helpline at 1.888.PREVENT or email or chat via stopitnow.org/help.